The Health and Environmental Implications

 The failure of the government to broadcast sanitation awareness programs or to include sanitary products as essentials in the first place reflects the continuous neglect of women and their basic sanitary needs in India.
 Though the government included sanitary pads as essentials, nothing was done to balance demand and supply disruptions.
 Further, no efforts were made to open centers for providing sanitary pads to replace schools as distributors.
 Such a discriminatory approach towards women and their requirements needs to be brought to an immediate halt.

 The present crisis has laid the cornerstone for an even greater problem in the future.
 Due to quintessentially negligible support from the government, many sanitary pad manufacturing centers have moved on to produce PPE kits, masks, etc. in order to ensure a steady income.
 The reduction in dedicated units will likely mean that production will not return to normal and a shortage will persist even after the lockdown is ended.

-The UN General Assembly adopted two resolutions, one in 2010 and the other is 2015, which recognized human rights to sanitation and clean water.
-The 2015 resolution especially pressed on sanitation and called upon states to ensure women’s proportionate participation in decision making related to sanitation management and practices.
+The UN General Assembly adopted two resolutions, one in 2010 and the other in 2015, which recognized human rights to sanitation and clean water.
+The 2015 resolution especially pressed on sanitation and called upon states to ensure women’s proportionate participation in decision-making related to sanitation management and practices.